aliyounis9/Voice-Interactive-Snake-Game/README.md

 ## 📙 About <a name = "about"></a>
-Through the snake game, the player controls a long, thin creature, resembeling a snake, which roams around on a bordered plane, picking up food (pink squares).
+Through the snake game, the player controls a long, thin creature, resembeling a snake, which roams around on a bordered plane, picking up food (red squares).
 Each time the snake eats a piece of food, its tail grows longer.
 Instead of losing when hitting the edges of the playing area, each opposite borders of the plane are  interconnected;
 for instance, if the snake reaches the far right direction of the border,